7Cedars/loyalty-program-next/README.md

 - [x]  Home page
   - [x]  Refactor selection programs
   - [x]  If only one program is deployed, should go straigh to it - skip choice page (see customer app for this logic.)
+  - [ ]  If no programs are deployed - should have link to landing page - very simple (now just shows up empty).
 - [ ]  Gift & redeem page / QR reading page
   - [ ]  Fix Bug that when no valid QR code is read - it craches.
 Needs to have notification + continue reading.
   - [x]  At sending new card: